esokos/isola/README.md

 <h1>Download  (check for the latest Isola version, zipped Fortran and GUI codes)</h1>
 http://geo.mff.cuni.cz/~jz/for_ISOLAnews/

+The latest code is also in Version2022_under_construction folder.
+It includes new features e.g.1024 points instead of 8192, isolacfg.isl file for specifiying defaults, etc

 <h1>Detailed instructions (how to install and use the software)</h1>
 http://geo.mff.cuni.cz/~jz/for_Brasilia2020/